 Another strength that Jeff has is his voice.
 It is a sonorous, deep, soulful voice that eases open the door for you to have a sit and maybe a ‘sip’.
 Lane’s voice welcomes you into a space that few singers have the ability to create: a home for your heart and soul to rest a minute.
 His fans are ardent and devoted, primarily because of this rare combination of vulnerability, world class song-crafting and trustworthy humanity.
 It was probably from this reception at his one-man gigs that Lane decided to record these songs with just him and his guitar.

 Songteller opens with “Me And Jesus Having A Beer”, the story of a man, yes you guessed it, having a beer with Christ… in a church parking lot… in his car.
 Lane’s lyrics pierce through this gentle, almost lullaby-like track:

-Well I got over them, but talkin’ ’bout the kids must have plucked out my eye.
+Well I got over them, but talkin’ ’bout the kids must have plucked out my eye

-Well, I put on my sunglasses and blamed it on the light.
+I put on my sunglasses and I blamed it on the light.
 Truth is, I guess I didn’t want Him to see me cry,

 “Rings” brings a cooler, darker tone to the album.
 Settling into a lament, Lane’s spare guitar cries over the mistakes of a life filled with regrets.
 Jeff mixes soulful rolls in his vocalizations in this “hard” song.
 “I’m Getting Married In Gatlinburg Again” bounces out as a relief from the soulful depths that open the album.
 Laced with fun and danceable rhythms, “Gatlinburg” draws an easy smile.
 That smile continues with the humorous “Parts Of Me Are Blue”, a reverse love song that ends in shallow lust, or at least lust resolves the “problem”… sort of.
 The listener is left with wondering what the narrator is thinking by the end of the song.